Mary A. Ryan: Biography

 Mary A. Ryan was born in New York City on October 1, 1940.
-She was educated at St. John's University, receiving a Bachelor of Arts degree in 1963 and an Master of Arts degree in 1965.
+She was educated at St. John's University, receiving a Bachelor of Arts degree in 1963 and a Master of Arts degree in 1965.

 Ryan joined the United States Foreign Service in 1966.
 Her first assignment was as a consular and administrative officer in Naples, a position she held from 1966 to 1969.
 Ryan then was assigned as personnel officer at the American Embassy in Tegucigalpa from 1970 to 1971.
 Ryan subsequently served as a consular officer at the American consulate general in Monterrey.

 In 1973, Ryan was assigned as administrative officer in the Bureau of African Affairs in Washington, D.C., from 1973 to 1975, and she served as a post management officer in the Bureau of African Affairs from 1975 to 1977.
 For the next three years, Ryan worked as a career development officer in the Bureau of Personnel.

 In 1980, Ryan received French language training, followed by assignments as administrative counselor in Abidjan from 1980 to 1981, and Khartoum from 1981 to 1982.

 From 1982 to 1983, Ryan served as an inspector in the Office of the Inspector General in the Department of State.
 She was the executive director of the Bureau of European and Canadian Affairs from 1983 to 1985.
 In 1985, she became the Executive Assistant to the Under Secretary of State for Management Ronald I. Spiers.

 On April 21, 1988, President of the United States Ronald Reagan nominated Ryan as United States Ambassador to Swaziland; she subsequently presented her credentials on August 25, 1988, and she left her post on January 24, 1990.

 Returning to Washington, D.C., in 1990, Ambassador Ryan served as Principal Deputy Assistant Secretary in the Bureau of Consular Affairs.
 Assigned as Director of the Kuwait Task Force following the Iraqi invasion of Kuwait, she served in this capacity until her assignment to the United Nations Special Commission on the Elimination of Iraqi Weapons of Mass Destruction as the Commission's first Director of Operations.
 She returned from New York to take up her duties as Deputy Assistant Secretary of State for European and Canadian Affairs.

 In 1992 and 1998, Ryan received the Presidential Distinguished Service Award, and she received the U.S. Department of State's Arnold L. Raphel Award for mentoring in 1996.

 In 1993, President Bill Clinton nominated Ryan as Assistant Secretary of State for Consular Affairs, and she began this position on May 12, 1993, overseeing the creation of the Office of Children's Issues in 1994.
 In 1994, Ryan testified at a congressional hearing, advocating against a proposed provision to declare all members of Hamas as terrorists and prohibiting them from entering the United States.
 Ryan said that all Hamas members are not considered terrorists because Hamas performs some social welfare activities, such as giving economic, educational, and medical assistance to Palestinians.